-You and your provider can ask the plan to make an exception in a cost sharing tier for a prescription drug so that you pay less for it.
+Based upon your plan's tier structure, you and your provider can ask the plan to make an exception in the cost-sharing tier for the drug so that you pay less for it.
 If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception to the rule.

-If you and your provider want to ask for an exception, Chapter 7, Section 5.4 tells what to do.
+If you and your provider want to ask for an exception, Chapter 9, Section 6.4 tells what to do.
 It explains the procedures and deadlines that have been set by Medicare to make sure your request is handled promptly and fairly.

-Drugs in some of our cost sharing tiers are not eligible for this type of exception.
-We do not lower the cost sharing amount for brand drugs in the "Preferred" tiers or any drugs in Tier 1.
+Drugs in some of our cost-sharing tiers are not eligible for this type of exception.
+We do not lower the cost-sharing amount for drugs in the Preferred tiers, for any drug in the Specialty tier, or any drugs in Tier 1.
 Coverage of any non-formulary drug is not eligible for a tiering exception.
+Also, drugs included under a Non-Part D supplemental benefit are not eligible for a tiering exception.
+(Non-Part D supplemental benefit coverage is purchased by some former employer/union/trust plans to cover some prescription drugs not normally covered in a Medicare prescription drug plan.
+If included, this will be identified in your Prescription Drug Schedule of Cost Sharing under the section "Non-Part D Supplemental Benefit.")

-SECTION 6 What if your coverage changes for one of your prescription drugs?
+SECTION 6 What if your coverage changes for one of your drugs?